saeyslab/nichenet_protocol/R/procedure_code.md

 ### Human/Mouse networks

 Three networks are required to run the NicheNet analysis: the ligand-target prior model, the ligand-receptor network, and the weighted ligand-receptor network.
-These files are stored in Zenodo (<https://zenodo.org/record/7074291/>) and similar to above, can be downloaded locally or in the R session.
-We recommend users to have these files locally for convenience.
+We provide these networks with either human or mouse gene symbols and they can be downloaded at [https://zenodo.org/record/7074291/].
+This repository also contains other networks not used in the main analysis but in an additional visualization step (Step 30) and during model construction (Box 1).
+As with the example data, they can be downloaded locally through the website or command line, or in the R session.
+We recommend users to download them locally for convenience.

 #### Downloading data locally